2023 Champions League Prize Money: This Is What The Winners Get After The Final

 Answer: The Atatürk Olympic Stadium in Istanbul, Turkey is hosting the 2023 UEFA Champions League final.

-Answer: The 2023 UEFA Champions League final will be held on June 11, 2 am Thailand time.
+Answer: The 2023 UEFA Champions League final will be held on June 11, 3 am HKT.

 Answer: Based on the official UEFA stats, Real Madrid is the most successful team in the history of Champions League.
 Real Madrid has won 285 matches, the highest of any team.
 It also has the most drawn matches at 80, the most defeats at 109, the most goals scored at 1049, and the most goals conceded at 516.